Tanngrisnr/portfolio/README.md

-# portfolio
+# Portfolio
-A variety of projects I have worked on as personal projects or as part of my education
+A variety of projects I have worked on as personal projects or as part of my education.
+Processing sketches require Processing to launch and sometimes have library dependencies described in the readme file.
+Processing is available at processing.org